rpassas/EasyAnimator/README.md

   3. If no speed is input i'm asuming it goes to 1, might want to confirm it.
   4. Possible methods for common interface: tempo(determine speed for ticks per second), tween(attr converter) ... does start/run() make sense to have?
   5. clarify inputs - do we only need to work with command line inputs like in the spec?
 What about having users generate .txt files?
-  6. Are elements like the graphics and Jframe classes best used in a composition or just used within the visual view class itself?
-What should the panels be used for?
+  6. For the visual view, should the constructor have the JFrame and components created?